Moving to Portugal has been an engaging challenge most parts went well but exchanging my driver's licence was a frustrating bureaucratic failure.

 The next step was to get from Aveiro station to Vagos.
 The first option was Uber, but I couldn't connect to the internet, so that was out.
-We walked outside, couldn't see any taxis, no obvious bus stop, and a light rain started.
+We walked outside, couldn't see any taxis, no obvious bus stop, and light rain started.

 This arrival had become a bit messy!

 Anyway, we decided to go to Vagos and wait.
 We took a taxi and were on our way.
-As we arrived, we were confused.
-The building looked like the picture from the advert, but there was no obvious entrance?

 An hour and a half later, the agent arrived at the same time as the property owner and his wife. who don't speak any English.
 We finalised the paperwork, and they gave us a rundown of what we needed to know about the property.